shelleywong/CSCI211-Course-Materials/Labs/lab03.md

 $
 ```

-Turn in your Makefile.
+Turn in your `Makefile`.
 [Turnin](https://turnin.ecst.csuchico.edu) will not test your Makefile; I will grade them by reading them.
 Since a Makefile can do anything (such as deleting all the files on a computer) turnin.ecst never runs Makefiles that have been turned in.<br>

 Hint: think carefully about the dependencies (the files listed after the target).
 For example, foo.cpp includes foo.h and thus foo.o depends on foo.cpp AND foo.h

-## Exercise 4: Create a Course class
+## Exercise 4: Create a Course Class

 Create a new class called `Course` (that is, create course.h and course.cpp).
 You may start with the example code available in `lab03_object` (in the 211-starter-pack) <br>